-a) The applicant has not filed any assessment appeals;

-Exhibit B Page 38 of 52 and,

-b) All program and grant agreement requirements have been met.
+- a) The applicant has not filed any assessment appeals; and, - b) All program and grant agreement requirements have been met. - c) Ownership is under one entity (individual or corporation)

 If all program and grant agreement requirements have been met to the City's satisfaction, then the City will calculate the actual tax increment and grant payment.
 The City will then issue payment of the grant in the form of a cheque in the amount specified as per the calculation of the actual grant payment.